 - Current First Aid Certification exclusively from American Heart Association.
 (Click here to see a certificate example)

 - Cardiopulmonary Resuscitation (CPR) certification exclusively for the Health Care Professional (BLS).
-(Click here to see a certificate example)
+(Click here to see an example)

 - Obtain 70% or more in personal interview.
 The personal interview assesses non-cognitive traits such as: communication skills, motivation to pursue the career of physical therapy, and professional behavior and attitude.
 A candidate who obtains less than 70% in the interview will not be admitted to the program.
 Interviews are conducted in early April of each academic year.
 (Click here for more information about the interview process)